graphprotocol/query-examples/examples/reactjs/README.md

 # The Graph Query Examples | ReactJS

-Demos how to query the [Graph Network Arbitrum Subgraph](https://thegraph.com/explorer/subgraphs/DZz4kDTdmzWLWsV373w2bSmoar3umKKH9y82SUKr5qmp?view=Playground&chain=arbitrum-one) published to The Graph Network using an API Key obtained on [The Graph Studio](https://thegraph.com/studio).
+Demos how to query the [Graph Network Arbitrum Subgraph](https://thegraph.com/explorer/subgraphs/DZz4kDTdmzWLWsV373w2bSmoar3umKKH9y82SUKr5qmp?view=Playground&chain=arbitrum-one) published to The Graph Network using an API Key obtained on [The Graph Studio](https://thegraph.com/studio) in a `ReactJS` application.

 ## Running